Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Data-Driven Solutions of the Leray-Burgers Equation

-We compare PINN solutions with the exact analytic solutions of the inviscid Burgers equation obtained by the method of characteristics.
+Training utilizes $N_0 = 5000$ initial condition points, $N_b = 5000$ boundary condition points, and $N_r = 20000$ collocation points.
+These points are adaptively sampled using Latin Hypercube Sampling, with an emphasis on regions exhibiting high PDE residuals or steep solution gradients, particularly in shock regions near discontinuities identified in the initial condition.
 Our computational focuses are as follows: \begin{enumerate} \item {\bf Convergence in $\alpha$}.
-Whether the PINN solutions converge to those of the inviscid Burgers equation as $\alpha\rightarrow 0^+$. \item {\bf Forward inference}.
-Whether the PINN solutions capture the shock and rarefaction waves well and the trained $\alpha$-values are within the physically valid range. \item {\bf Long-time extrapolation beyond training time}.
-Whether the PINN can generate the solutions beyond training time. \end{enumerate}
+Whether the PINN solutions converge to those of the inviscid Burgers equation as $\alpha\rightarrow 0^+$. \item {\bf Forward inference with adaptive $\alpha(t)$}.
+Whether the PINN solutions capture the shock and rarefaction waves well and whether the trained $\alpha$ values are within the physically valid range. \item {\bf Scaling effect of the $\alpha$ parameter relative to the inviscid and viscous Burgers equation}. \end{enumerate}